This Lasagna Pizza Recipe is the best of both worlds. Layers of ground beef, ricota and gooey cheese will feed your next craving.

 Can you pizza it?
 Try your lasagna in pizza style next time.
 You won’t have to worry about a fork.
 Just pick it up and eat!
 It’s just like the real thing, without the pasta.

 Making Homemade Red Sauce

-For this recipe, I’ve started with the Meat Sauce.
+For this Lasagna Pizza, I’ve started with the Meat Sauce.
 It’s important to start with the sauce in order to save time.
 It will need to simmer for a bit while you’re preparing the other ingredients.

 After you brown your ground beef, be sure to chop it.
 Unlike a pizza you might normally have, you don’t want clumps of ground beef.
 You’re making a Meat Sauce and you want everything to be finely chopped.

 There’s a lot of meat and you don’t want big clumps everywhere.
 You want smaller pieces so you get meat sauce in every bite.